Huotes/CommitMaker/README.md

 My daily Unix command list: unzip; strip; touch; finger; mount; fsck; more; yes; unmount; sleep.

 Why do fish likes nibbles the size of 2^n?
 So they can byte

+Chuck Norris doesn't play god.
+Playing is for children.